nicholasala/EquationSolver/README.md

 ### Order of operations
 The operations are solved following this order:

-1. Divisions (Transformed into multiplications)
+1. Divisions (transformed into multiplications)
 2. Multiplications
 3. Additions and subtractions